tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/discovery/discovery-example/index.md

 X = [x, t]
 ```

 In this case, the input `x` and `t` sequences were held in the file.
+These took a similar form to [`np.linspace` objects](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html), i.e. were vectors of even spacing across the `x` and `t`
-Therefore, we needed to generate all possible conbinations
+dimensions, independently.
+Therefore, we needed to generate all possible combinations
-of x and t to use these.
+of `x` and `t` to use these.
 If you are in need of a multidimensional meshgrid generator (past 2D) that returns a list of all possible combinations
-of `np.linepace` type arrays, check out [this github gist](https://gist.github.com/levimcclenny/e87dd0979e339ea89a9885ec05fe7c10) to get the input in the format you require.
+of `np.linepace` type arrays, check out [this github gist](https://gist.github.com/levimcclenny/e87dd0979e339ea89a9885ec05fe7c10) to get the input in the format tensordiffeq requires.
 This multimesh generation is
 included in tdq base and is available by combining the function `multimesh` with `flatten_and_stack`, both in `tensordiffeq.utils`.
 Note that you need
 an `X, u_sol` pair for each of your data points.
 So, if you have a 1D (with time) problem, then you need an input pair that of the form `[x,t]` and
 a target `u_sol` value.
 Essentially, we are performing supervised learning of the parameters, therefore we need some target value for each input coordinate in